taq-fujihara/keycloak_behind_proxy/README.md

 ### `web`

 This container is a simple web server that serves a static page.
-It is used to test login by keycloak login page.
+It is used to test login via keycloak login page.

 ### `keycloak`

 This container is a keycloak server.
-It is configured to use a postgres database (`keycloak_postgres`). `myrealm` is imported from `keycloak_export/realm/myrealm.json` when the container is started.
+It is configured to use a postgres database (`keycloak_postgres`). `myrealm` will be imported from `keycloak_export/realm/myrealm.json` when the container is started.

 ### `pseudo_backend`

+This container is used to verify jwt that client web page receives from keycloak.

 ### `keycloak_postgres`